cocos-creator/docs-3d-deprecated/en/editor/animation/animation-editor.md

 This is mainly to display a preview of all frames on each node.
 Here, you can delete the key frame by __right-clicking__ the key frame position menu, and you can also move the key frame position. __Clicking__ the key frames of different nodes at the same time will select the corresponding node. __Double-click__ the key frame to move the time control line to this position.
 Without the selected attribute, `Ctrl/Cmd + Shift + Left/Right` can Move the time control line up/down to the next key frame position.

 ### Property list
 Mainly displays the attribute list of the currently selected node participating in the animation.
-Each attribute display item has a key frame icon icon, corresponding to the current attribute track and the key frame status of the current time control line position. __Click__ to __add/remove__ the corresponding key frame .
+Each attribute display item has a key frame icon, corresponding to the current attribute track and the key frame status of the current time control line position. __Click__ to __add/remove__ the corresponding key frame .
 The __right-click__ menu can remove the current track or clear data. __Click__ on the plus button at the top to add an attribute track for the currently selected node.

 Like the node, the attribute track may also be lost.
 The attribute recorded in the animation clip does not exist on the current node.
 This attribute is the attribute lost under the current node.
 The missing attributes are also displayed in yellow.
 In this case, you can add the relevant attributes to the corresponding node or directly remove the missing attribute track after exiting the editing mode.